BALTIMORE — The Orioles 2025 season is underway.

 O'Neill spent last season with the American League East division rival Red Sox, belting 31 home runs in 113 games, with a .241 batting average.

-The club believes O'Neill's arrival offsets the departure of slugger Anthony Santander, who will face off against the Orioles on opening day in a Blue Jays uniform.
+The club believes O'Neill offsets the departure of slugger Anthony Santander, who faced the Orioles in a Blue Jays uniform.

 While O'Neill has shown power, he's also struck out at a high rate.
 In 411 at-bats in 2024, O'Neill whiffed 159 times.